 - Revisit how you can best support teachers as they plan their curriculums and make changes to best support student learning in the upcoming academic year.

 - If you’ve received feedback from teachers, parents, students, or staff a how to make improvements in different aspects of your school’s operations, try to implement changes to meet their needs.
 Practice diplomacy and apply practicality while balancing divergent viewpoints.
-Develop and

 Roll Out a Communication Strategy